rbouaf/logic-gate-cpu/README.md

 Extremely stripped down and simplified pipeline CPU with no cache.

+Load data into the Data RAM, load your instructions into the Instruction RAM and start the clock.

-8 nibble Instruction RAM, 2 nibble Data Ram, 2 nibble Register Block, all data is in nibbles.
+8 nibble Instruction RAM, 2 nibble Data RAM, 2 nibble Register Block, all data is in nibbles.

 Opcode is 1 nibble: `_ _ _ _`